 There are two connector fittings on the Measuring Head (one on each half).
 These fittings are not to be used for lifting.
 Proper lifting is accomplished by using eyebolts in the holes provided in the channel flanges or corners.
-Choker slings may be used around the Measuring Head as long as strong lateral pressure on the edge of the window insulation is avoided (see note below).
+Choker slings may be used around the head as long as strong lateral pressure on the edge of the window insulation is avoided (see note below).

-Before actually installing the Measuring Head on the bus, the Measuring Head may be checked for proper operation first.
-This is accomplished by connecting the entire system as explained in this section, and then performing the Measuring Head checkout procedure described in "Initial System Checkout", section 4.9, with the Measuring Head removed from the bus.
-After the procedure is complete, the Measuring Head should be mounted as explained in "Installation Considerations" section.
+Before actually installing the Measuring Head on the bus, the head may be checked for damage to the head and performing a head resistance check per Table 4.1 first, if desired.
+This is accomplished by connecting the cables with the head removed from the bus.
+After the procedure is complete, the head should be mounted according to the instructions in this section.

 Check the mating faces of the Measuring Head.
-Make absolutely certain that the serial numbers of both halves of the Measuring Head match, otherwise you may cause misalignment and unit failure.
-Use only a small brush or cloth to remove any dirt particles from the Measuring Head part-line insulation, multi-conductor connector and latch areas.
+Make absolutely certain that the serial numbers of both halves of the head match; otherwise you may cause misalignment and unit failure.
+Use only a small brush or cloth to remove any dirt particles from the head part-line insulation, multi-conductor connector and latch areas.